tkthomas27/tkthomas27.github.io/content/islr.md

 One reason why the ISLR is so popular is because it's free!
 You can download the book and lab code [here](http://www-bcf.usc.edu/~gareth/ISL/).

 Lectures from the authors of the book can be viewed [here](http://www.dataschool.io/15-hours-of-expert-machine-learning-videos/).
+I highly recommend these videos.
+It definitely took my data analysis to the next level.

+Currently I am compiling my own notes/outline of the book, which can be found on [github](https://github.com/tkthomas27/ISL-Notes).